-Kids can practice techniques to relieve stress.
-If a child sees the negative in a situation as a challenge, the frustration becomes an opportunity to grow as a person.
-Kids don’t have to win every time, but they will surely be wiser.
+There is no life without stress.
+Kids can practice techniques to relieve it.
+A negative situation can be a challenge, so frustration can become an opportunity to grow as a person.
+You can teach children that they don’t have to win every time, but they will surely be wiser with every new experience.
+Especially after the hard one.

 I’d work in a library if I could.
 Or type something and sort out documents without anyone interrupting me.
 But there are few jobs like that now.
 Whether you work in education, finance, foreign trade, or freelance – stress is always there.